oracle/weblogic-image-tool/documentation/1.10/content/userguide/tools/create-image.md

 The `create` command helps build a WebLogic container image from a given base OS image.
 There are a number of optional parameters for this feature.
 The required option for the command is marked.

+**NOTE**: The WebLogic Image Tool does not support a Stack Patch Bundle (SPB; see Doc ID [2764636.1](https://support.oracle.com/rs?type=doc&id=2764636.1)), because an SPB is _not_ a patch but a mechanism for applying all PSU and recommended CPU and SPU patches to a WebLogic Server installation, similar to invoking the Image Tool `create` command with the `--recommendedPatches` option.

 ```
 Usage: imagetool create [OPTIONS]
 ```